splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

 .. _windows-installer:

-Windows installer file (MSI) installation
+Install the Collector using the Windows installer file (MSI)
 ===============================================================================

 To install the package using Windows Installer, download the Windows MSI package (64-bit only) from :new-page:`GitHub releases <https://github.com/signalfx/splunk-otel-collector/releases>`.